 The additive you use will determine how rough or smooth the final effect will be.
 Play sand gives the texture paste a very rough, grainy finish, while with cornflour, baby powder, and starch the finish is smoother.
+You can even use cold charcoal ash.
 My favorite is Plaster of Paris.
 It has a slightly rough texture, dries really quickly and you can sand it afterward.
 Most of our faux concrete creations are made using Plaster of Paris.
 To make the texture paste you’ll need a 1:1 ratio of glue to additive.

 If you want texture paste that cracks when it dries, add some craft paint to the mixture.
 The more paint you add the more cracks 😉 For my polystyrene bird, I mixed 2 tablespoons of Plaster of Paris, 2 tablespoons of PVA glue, and 1/2 a teaspoon of white acrylic paint to end up with this mixture.

-Store the texture paste in an airtight container, unless you used Plaster of Paris as an additive.
+You can store the texture paste in an airtight container unless you used Plaster of Paris as an additive.
 Then it’s best to apply it immediately.
 Okay, let’s use some of this stuff to make a cute ball bird.